sirnewton01/post-web/README.md

 flexible and complex "GraphQL" system leaving REST behind along with JQuery, XHTML and the rest of the trail of abandoned web standards.

+### Hidden content

+Content is often hidden from the user making it a real problem when some of that content is malicious.
+Hyperlinks are often abbreviated hiding the real destination making it more difficult for users to discern whether they are going to a trusted or untrusted site.
+The same applies to hidden HTML elements on the page.

 ### Future fragile

 Because the web is moving so quickly it is very easy for content that is as young as ten years old to